arj03/seedkernel/docs/RUNTIME.md

 The relay is partitioned into **rooms** so one instance hosts many independent groups without cross-talk.
 A client picks its room as the URL path — `ws://host:8080/<room>` — and the relay forwards only between sockets sharing a room; a bare `/` lands in the default room `global`.
 Room names are URL-safe (`[A-Za-z0-9._-]`, ≤128 chars).
 The room is **not** an authenticated channel — knowing the name is the only credential, and the relay sees all signaling in its room — but the end-to-end identity binding below means a relay or room member cannot impersonate a peer, only observe SDP metadata and refuse to forward.

-`RtcNetwork` binds channel identity with `PeerLink`'s in-channel handshake (`host/net-link.ts`, §12.6): each end proves it holds the private key for the identity it claims *before* any frame is delivered — and neither identity crosses the wire in the clear, then every later frame rides the §12.6 ChaCha20-Poly1305 record layer, attributed to that identity rather than to anything inside the frame.
+`RtcNetwork` (`host/net-rtc.ts`) is only the WebRTC socket seam: it hands each data channel to the transport driver, and the transport bundle runs its handshake *inside* that channel (§12.6), so each end proves it holds the private key for the identity it claims *before* any frame is delivered — and neither identity crosses the wire in the clear, then every later frame rides the §12.6 ChaCha20-Poly1305 record layer, attributed to that identity rather than to anything inside the frame.
 This is continuous channel binding, stronger than a one-shot SDP `a=fingerprint` assertion at the signaling layer (RFC 8827 §5.6.4) — a MITM relay can splice SDP and bring DTLS up to itself, but can never produce the transcript signature without the peer's private key, so the link never authenticates and never delivers a byte.
 The record layer already makes every frame confidential and integrity-protected; the data channel's own DTLS is a redundant second layer underneath (§12.7).

 The chat handler never reaches the UI itself: it is a pure transform that *returns* render bytes, which the shell forwards to the iframe by `postMessage`.
 The iframe is `sandbox="allow-scripts allow-forms"` with no same-origin access to the shell, so app-rendered content stays walled off from the shell's keys and peer state.